chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Adding new tests
 ++++++++++++++++

 You will probably need to create new tests for your feature.
-See `Test System`_ for more information on this process.
+See `Creating a Simple Test`_ in `Test System`_ for more information on this process.

 Any addition/change to the Chapel test system should pass testing when that test/directory is run with ``start_test`` (and performance tests should also